typhoeus/ethon/README.md

 This really handy when doing requests since you don't have to care about setting everything up correct.

-## Testing

-Before you can run the specs you need to start the testserver in another terminal first:

-    bundle exec ruby spec/support/test_server.rb

-To run the specs:

-    rake

 ##  LICENSE

 (The MIT License)